gardaa/Ptracer-tutorial/ptracer/step1.md

 # Installing Conda, Creating a 'ptracer' Environment, and Activating it on Ubuntu (Optional)

-Before installing ptracer we should create an environemt, this step is not mandatory but recommended Here there are step-by-step instructions on how to install Conda, create an environment named 'ptracer', and activate it on an Ubuntu system.
+Before installing ptracer we should create an environemt, this step is not mandatory but it is recommended. \
+Here there are step-by-step instructions on how to install Conda, create an environment named 'ptracer', and activate it on an Ubuntu system.

 ## Prerequisites